Quick Question: Are My Glasses Causing Breakouts?

 Battling a breakout?
-Your first move—even before you reach for the spot treatment—should be taking a look at where the zits in question are cropping up.
+Your first move — even before you reach for the spot treatment—should be taking a look at where the zits in question are cropping up.
 If they’re on your cheeks, your cellphone could be the culprit.
 Along your jawline?
 Hormonal fluctuations may be to blame.
-However, blemishes get a little trickier to decode when they are on your T-zone—the nose and forehead area—since a number of factors, including stress and diet, could be at play.
+However, blemishes get a little trickier to decode when they are on your T-zone— i.e. the nose and forehead area — because a number of factors, including stress and diet, could be at play.
 But if you notice pimples on your temple area in addition to your T-Zone, all fingers may point towards your glasses.
-Wait, what?

 STEP 1: EXFOLIATE

 Dr. Bhanusali recommends regular exfoliation, which can be helpful especially if your glasses are introducing additional dirt and bacteria onto your skin.
-Help slough away dead skin cells and clean the surface of your skin with a gentle scrub—like Kiehl’s Pineapple Papaya Facial Scrub—that won’t strip its natural oils.
-Concentrate on your T-Zone.
+Help slough away dead skin cells and clean the surface of your skin with a gentle scrub, like SkinCeuticals Micro-Exfoliating Scrub that gently cleanses pores while hydrating your skin.
+Finish by dabbing Thayers Witch Hazel Blemish Clearing Toner on the area to soothe and keep bacteria at bay.

 STEP 2: GIVE YOUR SKIN SOME TIME TO BREATHE